 Brush your teeth right

 You probably already know you need to brush your teeth twice a day to reduce the risk of developing cavities.

 But did you also know you can brush them wrong?

 The right way to brush is to do it gently because brushing vigorously leads to enamel erosion.
 And if you’re concerned about enamel loss, use an extra soft toothbrush.

 Your teeth will still get clean, and your enamel will stay intact.

 The friendly staff at Your Caring Dentist Group can help by teaching you the correct way to brush.

 You’ve heard this one before: Drink in moderation.

 And while you probably received this advice for overall body health and longevity, it’s also great advice for preventing enamel erosion.

 Some alcoholic drinks contain too much sugar, while other drinks are too acidic.
-On top of that, alcoholic drinks are dehydrating, which means they can dry out your mouth and minimize the production of saliva.
+On top of that, alcoholic beverages are dehydrating, which means they can dry out your mouth and minimize the production of saliva.